grucloud/grucloud/docusaurus/docs/aws/resources/APIGateway/UsagePlan.md

 ## List

-The usage plan can be filtered with the _APIGateway::UsagePlan_ type:
+The usage plans can be filtered with the _APIGateway::UsagePlan_ type:

 ```sh
 gc l -t APIGateway::UsagePlan